kaila-spraguemcrae/asmrbliss/README.md

 - put on your headphones for best sound expierence
 - [Click to open active site in Github]) (https://ebezjian.github.io/asmrbliss/) Or simply paste the following url into your prefered browser https://ebezjian.github.io/asmrbliss/

+* please note that there has been some connection errors with the repo after the project was pushed to gh-pages.
+To fix this problem with your cloned local repo you will need to remove the gh-pages dependencies and scripts from the package.json file as well as remove the public path from the webpack.config.js file.
+I have gone ahead and updated the main branch webpack and package files.

 ## Specifications

 <details>